bensetel/Interactive-Lab-Hub/Lab 3/README.md

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

 \*\** We could record user interaction, and in particular use the video and microphone from the webcam to create those recordings.
 We could also store the speech-to-text input and create a database of the most common keywords used.
 As mentioned above, we could use video as well.
-We could also use self-generated sound.
-We  *\*\*
+We could also use self-generated sound. *\*\*